gnosis/dex-research/dFusion/dFusionSpec.md

 - Verify the private input by recalculating the sha of all orders and comparing it to the public input `orderHashSha`.
 - Iterate over all orders again and hash them sequencially using the Pederson hash.
 Use this hash as output.

 Notice that we allow orders, which might not be covered by any balance of the order sender.
+These orders will be sorted out later in the settlement of an auction.

 In the anchor contract, we have the following functionality for this process:

 Anyone can propose a transition to the anchor contract by providing the required information and by providing a very significant bond.
 It is not required to provide the snark in the first place:

 ```js
 Function submitTransitionInformation( bytes32 oldstate, bytes32 newstate)
 ```

 In case the send-transition information is incorrect, anyone can challenge it by also providing a significant bond and calling the following function.
 ```js
 Function challengeTransitionInformation( bytes32 oldstate, bytes32 newstate)
 ```
-If the first transition submitter can provide a snark within a predefined time frame (some hours) proving that his transition was correct, the challenge will not be successful.
-Otherwise, it will be successful.
+Any significantly bonded challenge is, by default, assumed to be legitimate and will be executed after a certain time frame (some ours), unless the first transition submitter can provide a snark proof of correctness within this predefined time frame.

 The snark would be evaluated by the anchor contract after calling the following function.
  ```js